 Organisations using HEROS do not unnecessarily may avoid the need to invest in new technology.
 Existing systems can be migrated to new languages like XML, different channels (MQ, Web Services, etc) or new message versions whenever the owner is ready, independently from other RUs or IMs.
 New RUs/IMs can build their systems directly with XML messages, eliminating costly avoiding investments in older formats and channels.

-Small RUs, ticket vendors and freight forwarders also can avoid the need to invest in specific IT systems by using the HEROS web interface.
+Small RUs, ticket vendors and freight forwarders also can avoid the need to invest in specific IT systems by using HEROS.

-HEROS is actively participating in the development of the Full Service Model (FSM), a new standard that will probably be incorporated in the TSI.
-With FSM public transport authorities can offer to their citizens multimodal journey planners and tariff information integrating rail and other modes, without having to configure interfaces with each railway operator (known in the EU as an RU – Railway Undertaking.
+Hit Rail is actively participating in the development of the Open Sales and Distribution Model (OSDM), a new standard that will be incorporated in TAP TSI.
+With OSDM public transport authorities can offer to their citizens multimodal journey planners and tariff information integrating rail and other modes, without having to configure interfaces with each railway operator (known in the EU as an RU – Railway Undertaking.

 Do business without limits